7 Beautiful Hot Springs Near Denver: Mineral Waters Within 3 Hours

 Why?
 Unlike most mineral hot springs on this list, Mt Princeton Hot Springs is known for its odorless water.

-Sit back, relax, and unwind in the natural hot springs without having to endure the strong mineral water smell.
+Sit back, relax, and unwind in the natural hot springs in Colorado without having to endure the strong mineral water smell.

 (If you’ve ever been to Glenwood Hot Springs, you know what we’re talking about!)